Migrating to the Cloud with Azure: Your Complete Checklist

 Foster Continuous Improvement and Innovation

 • Accept New Services: Look into Azure's extensive offerings outside of your immediate migration requirements.
-Use Azure Cognitive Services, Azure Machine Learning, or Azure IoT Hub to unleash new capabilities and improve your apps, as this Azure Migration checklist emphasizes.
+Use Azure Cognitive Services, Azure Machine Learning, or Azure IoT Hub to unleash new capabilities.
+And improve your apps, as this Azure Migration checklist emphasizes.

 • Innovation and Automation: In your Azure setup, always try to find ways to automate processes.
 IT operations can be handled more effectively, deployments can be streamlined, and configurations can be managed via Azure Automation.

 • Security Focus: Maintaining security is a continuous effort.
-To keep your Azure environment strong and safe, review and improve your threat detection, access control, and security plans regularly.
+To keep your Azure environment strong and safe, review and improve your threat detection.
+Access control, and security plans regularly.

 Conclusion